zcyisiee/SyncPDF/README.md

 > End users should directly use **Online Service**: Beta version launched [Immersive Translate - BabelDOC](https://app.immersivetranslate.com/babel-doc/) 1000 free pages per month.
 >
 > End users who need self-deployment should use [PDFMathTranslate](https://github.com/Byaidu/PDFMathTranslate)
+>
+> If you find that an option is not listed below, it means that this option is a debugging option for maintainers.
+Please do not use these options.

 ### Language Options